-- In 2011, 12.9% of young people were neither in employment nor in education or training (NEETs).
+- More than 7 million people in the 15-24 age group are neither in employment nor in education or training (NEETs).

 - 11% of those aged 18-24 are early school leavers.